gzuckerman/gzuckerman/README.md

 <h2 align="left">👋 Hi there!
 Welcome to my GitHub profile</h3>

 Hi there!
-I'm Greg I'm based in Plymouth, England and have an active interest in iOS and web development.
+I'm Greg I'm based in the UK/Germany and have an active interest in iOS and web development.

 - 🔭 I’m currently working on a iOS project
 - 🌱 I’m currently learning React